DOI10.47051/SJKN4037

 Figure 2: Distribution of Atractus elaps in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1012 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
-The specific epithet elaps (a genus name previously used for some coralsnakes) probably refers to the the coloration, which mimics that of true coralsnakes.
+The specific epithet elaps (a genus name previously used for some coralsnakes) probably refers to the coloration, which mimics that of true coralsnakes.

 See it in the wild: Atractus elaps is found at a rate of about once every few weeks throughout the Amazon of Ecuador.
-The area having the greatest number of recent observations is the environs of the town Puyo, where the snakes have been found primarily along forest trails at different hours of the day.
+The area having the greatest number of recent observations is the environs of the city of Puyo, where the snakes have been found primarily along forest trails at different hours of the day.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.